L1lith/Lilis-LLM-Chat/README.md

 Why might my LLM chat app be perfect for you?
 If you like any of these features then please consider giving it a chance:

-*   Easy to use & install
+*   Easy to use & 1 click install
 *   Free & Open Source
 *   Supports enhanced data privacy
 *   Beautiful UI